-Indianapolis declares Knozone Action Day for Thursday as temps, humidity increase
+Indianapolis declares Knozone Action Day for Thursday, Friday as temps and humidity increase

-INDIANAPOLIS, Ind. – As the temperature continues to risein central Indiana, the City of Indianapolis has declared a Knozone Action Day for Thursday.
-This is already the sixth Knozone Action Day of the year.
+INDIANAPOLIS, Ind. – As the temperature continues to rise in central Indiana, the City of Indianapolis has declared Thursday and Friday are Knozone Action Days.
+Thursday is already the sixth Knozone Action Day of the year.

 The Office of Sustainability made the decision based on ground-level ozone values that “continue to trend upward.”